2000 Pontiac Grand Prix Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2000 Pontiac Grand Prix
+A guide to repairs, service, and maintenance costs for your 2000 Pontiac Grand Prix

 The intake manifold gasket may develop and external engine oil or coolant leak.
 In some cases, an internal coolant leak may occur causing coolant to mix with the engine oil.
 Our technicians tell us that operating the engine with a coolant/oil mix can result in internal engine damage.
 Replacing the intake manifold gasket should correct these leaks.

 The high pressure power steering hose will commonly leak fluid; it should be replaced.

 2000 Pontiac Grand Prix QuestionsOil light came on but oil is not low and the cap smells like gas.
 What coould be (1 answer)

 The car is not running any different than normal so i need to know things it could be and repair cost